-Use the items column to describe the items that you’re selling.
+Use the Item column to describe the items that you’re selling.

-The items column on a sales receipt works the exact same way as the items column on an invoice.
+The Item column of a sales receipt works exactly the same way as the Item column of an invoice.
 Therefore, rather than repeat myself, go back to the earlier discussion of how this column works.

 (Optional) If you want, enter a customer message in the footer area of the Enter Sales Receipts window.

-If you have added other footer information to the Enter Sales Receipts window — this would be because you have customized the sales receipt form template — you can include that information, too.
+If you’ve added other footer information to the Enter Sales Receipts window — because you’ve customized the sales receipt form template — you can include that information, too.

 Describe where the sales proceeds go.

-If you don’t see the Deposit To drop-down list, you may have indicated (perhaps even inadvertently) during the setup that you just want QuickBooks to assume funds are deposited into an undeposited funds account.
+If you don’t see the Deposit To drop-down list, you may have indicated (perhaps even inadvertently) during setup that you want QuickBooks to assume that funds are deposited into an undeposited funds account.
 This probably works just fine.

-If you do want to specify an account where sales proceeds go when you record the sales receipt, choose the Edit→Preferences command, click the Sales and Customers icon, click the Company Preferences tab, and then unmark Use Undeposited Funds as a default Deposit To account.
+If you do want to specify an account where sales proceeds go when you record the sales receipt, choose the Edit→Preferences command, click the Payments icon, click the Company Preferences tab, and then deselect Use Undeposited Funds As a Default Deposit To Account.